Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic semantics

 constitute a particularly interesting subclass of bounded evaluation games.
 We call the games in this class \defstyle{finitely bounded evaluation games.} In these games, only \emph{finite} time limits can be announced for bounded embedded games.

+Note that in Definition~\ref{def: Bounded evaluation game} we could handle successor ordinals in the same way as limit ordinals.
+That is, the controller should choose any ordinal $\gamma'$ smaller than the current time limit $\gamma$ also when $\gamma$ is a successor ordinal.
+However, it easy to see that in this case the best choice for the controller is to always choose $\gamma'=\gamma-1$ and thus this step in the game would be unnecessary.
+Furthermore, with \emph{finitely} bounded evaluation games, it is natural that the time limit is always lowered by one after every transition in the embedded game.

-\begin{remark} In this paper the temporal operators $\coop{A}\F$ and $\coop{A}\G$ are syntactic abbreviations, and therefore the rules associated with them can be extracted from those above.
-We can define alternative rules that could be directly given to $\coop{A}\F$ and $\coop{A}\G$ in the \emph{finitely bounded} evaluation games, resulting in an equivalent semantics.
-(The fact that this holds will ultimately be straightforward to observe.)
+\begin{remark} In this paper the temporal operators $\coop{A}\F$ and $\coop{A}\G$ are regarded as syntactic abbreviations, and therefore the rules associated with them can be extracted from those above.
+We now define alternative rules that could be directly given to $\coop{A}\F$ and $\coop{A}\G$ in the \emph{finitely bounded} evaluation games, resulting in an equivalent semantics.
+(The fact that this equivalence holds will ultimately be straightforward to observe.)